Pacific Wrecks

 Location

-Lat 4° 30' 0S Long 145° 25' 0E Ulingan is located on the north coast of New Guinea.
+Lat 4° 30' 0S Long 145° 25' 0E Ulingan is located on the north coast of New Guinea bordering Uligan Harbor (Uligan Harbor, Ulingen Harbor) to the east.
+Also known as "Uligan" or "Ulingen" Allied wartime spellings "Ulingan" used by Australians or "Ulingen" used by U.S. Navy.
 Connected by the North Coast Road to Madang to the south and Hansa Bay to the north.
-To the west is Meiwok (Mawok).
-Also known as "Uligan" or "Ulingen" Borders Uligan Harbor (Uligan Harbor, Ulingen Harbor).
-Allied wartime spellings "Ulingan" used by Australians or "Ulingen" used by U.S. Navy.
-Prewar and during the Pacific War located in the Territory of New Guinea.
-Today located in Madang Province in Papua New Guinea (PNG).
+To the north is Toto and to the east is Meiwok (Mawok).
+Between 1884 until September 1914 part of Deutsch Neu Guinea (German New Guinea).
+Prewar and during the Pacific War located in Madang District in the Territory of New Guinea.
+Today located in Bogia District, Madang Province in Papua New Guinea (PNG).

 Prewar

-Known as Uligan Mission Township.
-At this location was established the Uligan Catholic mission.
-The area was planted with coconut plantations harvesting copra that were collected and exported from Uligan Harbor.
+Prewar, Catholic church established Uligan Mission also known as Uligan Mission Township.
+The mission had several buildings.
+The area was planted with coconut plams harvesting copra that were collected and exported from a jetty into Uligan Harbor.

 Wartime History